-Some states charge less than $30, while others can be as much as $800, with most being in the $100 range.
+Some states allow you to pay taxes less than $30, while others can be as much as $800, with most in the $100 range.

-The states that require no annual fee are Arizona, Idaho, Mississippi, Missouri, New Mexico, Ohio, and South Carolina.
+The states that require no annual fee include:

 Setting up a foreign LLC in the US can be a complex process, even with a registered agent.

-There are different fees for each state, and these may vary depending on which type of entity you set up, whether it has one or more shareholders, etc.
+There are different fees for each state, which may vary depending on which type of entity you set up, whether it has one or more shareholders, etc.

 The costs will depend largely upon where your business operates from.

-On average, foreign LLC formation is more expensive than registering a domestic LLC, and the cost ranges between $50 to $800.
+On average, foreign LLC formation is more expensive than registering a domestic LLC, ranging between $50 to $800.

-However, while those other states may have their advantages when all is said and done, most people will end up paying more for administration fees as well as annual state fees than they would if the business was located in their home state.
+However, while those other states may have advantages when all is said and done, most people will pay more for administration and annual state fees than they would if the business was located in their home state.

-Instead of forming your LLC in another state, it's a better idea to form the company in the state where you reside--you'll save yourself considerable time and money.
+Instead of forming your LLC in another state, it's better to form the company in the state where you reside.
+You'll save yourself considerable time and money.

 Ongoing costs for LLCs will vary depending on the type of business and how much work they do.

-For example, a limited liability company that is less likely to have employees or make many transactions may be able to get by with paying their annual state filing fee.
+For example, a limited liability company that is less likely to have employees or make many transactions may get by paying their annual state filing fee.

-An LLC which handles lots of money in yearly revenue will need to pay more for ongoing fees like property taxes, insurance, or payroll taxes.
+An LLC that handles lots of money in yearly revenue will need to pay more for ongoing costs like property taxes, insurance, or payroll taxes.

-What Is the Least Expensive State to Form an LLC?
+What are the Least Expensive States to Form an LLC?

-The least expensive states for LLC formation are Oklahoma, Arizona, Iowa, Colorado, Arkansas, Michigan, and Mississippi, all of which have an LLC formation fee of $50.
+The least expensive states to form an LLC are Oklahoma, Arizona, Iowa, Colorado, Arkansas, Michigan, and Mississippi, all of which have an LLC formation fee of $50.

 In contrast, the most expensive states for LLC formation are Massachusetts, Connecticut, and Nevada ($400-$500).